 Her themes explore the inevitable disturbances that arise between self and other.
 She often works in character and engages with constructed and imagined atmospheres that are compelling and often uncomfortable.
 She treats silence as a material and hosts dinner parties and café interventions in order to reveal how non speech impacts the event.
 She is interested in social sculpture.

-She cohosts the talk show/club event Louche Women with Channel 4′s Fab Fashion star, artist and writer Sue Kreitzman.
-“An antidote to cynicism”, the show features poetry, live music and chat at the Poetry Place every third Wednesday and has toured to Arcola Theatre and Selfridges in sell out gigs, launching a spoof of Fifty Shades of Grey on Valentine’s Day.
+She cohosted the talk show/club event Louche Women with Channel 4′s Fab Fashion star, artist and writer Sue Kreitzman.
+“An antidote to cynicism”, the intergenerational and feminist show featured poetry, live music and chat at the Poetry Place every third Wednesday and toured to Arcola Theatre and Selfridges in sell out gigs, launching a spoof of Fifty Shades of Grey on Valentine’s Day.

-Her alter egos are 50s housewife Mertle Merman; Marina Abramovich’s spiritual sister: M. Abrakadabrovic; and a seven foot bird, Rita Grebe.
-She was an Escalator East to Edinburgh artist award in 2014, which enabled her to take her show Birdwatchers’ Wives to the Fringe.
+Her alter egos were 50s housewife Mertle Merman; Marina Abramovich’s spiritual sister: M. Abrakadabrovic; and a seven foot great crested bird, Rita Grebe.
+She won an Escalator East to Edinburgh artist award in 2014, which enabled her to take her show Birdwatchers’ Wives to Summerhall at the Fringe.

 She was at the University of Greenwich appointed Teaching Fellow and Principal Lecturer.
-She has run workshops for RSPB and National Trust, Feminist Library, Mary Ward and Morley Colleges, utilising performance art skills, along with creative writing and meditation, to investigate a topic with participants.
+She has run tailored workshops for RSPB and National Trust, Feminist Library, Mary Ward and Morley Colleges, utilising performance art skills, along with creative writing and meditation, to investigate a topic with participants.